 United States Program

-ICNL seeks to create a legal environment that protects and strengthens nonprofits, activists, and philanthropy in the United States.
-We promote freedoms of association, assembly, and expression by analyzing trends in civic space, tracking state and federal laws affecting protest, and providing nonprofit organizations with information about legal compliance and risk management.
+ICNL seeks to create a legal environment that protects and strengthens civil society in the United States.
+We promote the freedoms of association, assembly, and expression by analyzing trends in civic space, tracking state and federal laws affecting protest, and providing nonprofit organizations with information about legal compliance and risk management.
 The U.S. program also aims to reduce the negative impact on civil society of “foreign agent” legislation and counter-terrorism measures.

 Be sure to browse our U.S. Protest Law TrackerCurrent Trends, and Highlights.